Before you buy a car

 - Take your car to three or four used car-dealers currently selling cars similar to yours and see what they will give you for the car.

 - After you’ve done your research, you will know the lowest and highest sale values for your car.
 When the dealer asks what you want for your car, have a strategy to get the best price you can.

 Tips to get the best value trade-in

-- Don’t let a dealer know that you have a trade-in until you’ve negotiated him down to his lowest price.
-First find out how much the car can be bought for if you had no trade in.
+- Don’t let a dealer know that you have a trade-in until you’ve negotiated.
+First, find out how much you would pay for the car if you had no trade in.
 Then ask the dealer what price you’ll pay for the car if you trade-in your current one.
-The difference between both prices will tell you the value the dealer is placing on your trade-in
+The difference between both prices will tell you the value the dealer is placing on your trade-in.

 When you have found the car you want, the next step is to check out the condition of the car and do a car history check before you buy.

 The UK is no longer part of the EU and vehicles imported from Great Britain are now subject to import taxes and other charges.
 More information can be found on the Revenue website.